afknapping/leaving-kansas/README.md

 Just follow the steps, in the order they are written.
 Skip steps at your own peril.

-Get it all to work and enjoy the adrenaline while it lasts.
-Once everything is up and running, you can then mod, destroy and make your own mistakes ("learning").

-If you are not looking forward to do some *hardcore learning* after this quick setup, [exit now!!11!](http://www.digital-web.com/articles/easypeasy_php) and save yourself lots of time and frustration.

-Let's go!

 ### 0. Prerequisites

-Just in case you forgot: skip steps at your own peril!

 - [Try Ruby](http://tryruby.org/)
 - Update OS X to 10.6 Snow Leopard or 10.7 Lion.
 Sorry, no 10.5 Leopard.
 - Get your mess of passwords organized with [KeePassX](http://www.keepassx.org/).
 - Set up a backup with Time Machine.
 Yes, that might include going to the store and buying a harddrive.
-Really, if you are not doing regular backups yet, shut up and don't get me started.
-Do not continue here without having a backup!
+Do not continue without having a backup!
 - Tattoo "search the interwebs!!11!" on the back of your hands.
 Whenever you read a word you do not understand, *look on the back of your hands!* [Stack Overflow](http://stackoverflow.com/) is the better Google for coding matters while [DuckDuckGo](http://duckduckgo.com) doesn't track you, has the better UI and some [nifty goodies](http://duckduckgo.com/tech.html).
 - Find out how to write a tilde: `~`
 - Do [5 minutes of shell basics](http://community.linuxmint.com/tutorial/view/100).
 Conviniently, the program to do so on OS X is already installed and called "Terminal".